adrydry/Learning-DevOps/1-Linux.md/Essentials.md

 - **df -h** for see number of secondary storage (hdd/ssd/dvd) available; and search /dev/xvda1
 - **ifconfig** used to assign an address to a network interface and to configure or display the current network interface configuration information.
 - **dsmesg** used to see all messages inside the kernel
--
+- **where applicationxxx** help you to know where the information related to a downloaded application we be stored in the computer

-## The most important logs in Linux OS
+## The m  ost important logs in Linux OS

 **/var/log/messages** General system logs and messages **/var/log/syslog** For Debian based systems.
 Is the general logs for the system